“The strength of the team is each individual member. The strength of each member is the team.”

 First, a team must understand and be committed to attaining its goal.
 Our mission includes using our knowledge of the supply chain as an indispensable link toward commercial success and social good.
 Reveal provides education and understanding, designed to enhance our client’s success.
 No matter our personal strengths or weaknesses, working together for the good of Reveal and its clients will result in meeting these goals.

-Further, as a key part of attitude, there should be open, respectful and balanced communications among all team members.
+Further, as a key part of the attitude, there should be open, respectful and balanced communications among all team members.
 No one person should dominate the conversation, all should be included and free to express their opinions and potential solutions.
 Being a good communicator also means thoughtfully listening and understanding what others are saying.

 Finally, teams can succeed when through each member’s beliefs, they trust, support and respect their teammates–each having your back and you having theirs.
 As key components of commitment, attitude and beliefs, established goals, communication and trust lead to improved teams and their solutions and success.